deepface19/issues-implementation/README.md

 ```

-- and This code is a error you must fixxed
-- Explicit type conversion not allowed from "int8" to "uint256".
+- and This code in line 33,35 is a error you must fix it ( Explicit type conversion not allowed from "int8" to "uint256" )
 ```solidity
   if (adjustment > 0) {
             x = x.mul(10**uint256(adjustment));